Restrictions and boil water notices

 Water meters, the River Recharge scheme, and increased awareness of water consumption (consumption has reduced by more than 26 percent since water meters were introduced) mean there is enough water to manage the worst drought conditions.

-9 November 2021 – a precautionary boil water notice remains in place for Hautere/Te Horo residents who access the public drinking water supply.
+8 June 2022 – A precautionary boil water notice for Hautere/Te Horo residents who access the public drinking water supply has been lifted.